 The beaches in Punta del Diablo face east – and the sunrises are nothing short of phenomenal.
 During our stay, we witnessed brilliant skies streaked in purple, pink and gold at dawn.

-We were fortunate to have an east-facing room and balcony that provided an elevated view of the beach and horizon.
-However, waking up early and watching the sunrise from the beach is an essential Punta del Diablo, Uruguay activity!
+We were fortunate to have an east-facing balcony that provided an elevated view of the beach and horizon.
+Waking up early and watching the sunrise is an essential Punta del Diablo, Uruguay activity!

 Punta del Diablo, Uruguay Map

-Use this link to Google Maps to find your way around Punta Del Diablo, or just wander!
+Use this Google Map to find your way around Punta Del Diablo…or, you know what, just wander!

 Things To Know about Punta del Diablo

 Before you travel to the beach, we have a few tips for your trip to Punta del Diablo, Uruguay.
-Fun Fact: Punta del Diablo means Devil’s Point.
+Quick Fact: Punta del Diablo means Devil’s Point.

-Pro Tip: In order to stay organized as you prepare for your trip to Uruguay, use our Printable Travel Planner.
+Pro Tip: In order to stay organized as you prepare for your getaway to Uruguay, use our Printable Travel Planner.

 What To Eat in Punta Del Diablo

 However, most stray dogs in Punta del Diablo love people.
-They quickly become best friends with any human being that is walking down the road, greeting them with wagging tails.
+They quickly become best friends with any human being walking down the road, greeting them with wagging tails.

 Visiting Punta Del Diablo in the Off-Season

 During the off-season, the town nearly shuts down.
-Most restaurants, bars, hotels and hostels are all shuttered for the winter.
-The few places that remain open seldom have customers and those patrons are surely locals.
+Most restaurants, bars, hotels and hostels are shuttered for the winter.
+The few places open seldom have customers and they are mostly locals.

 Everything but the ocean waves (and dogs) cease movement.
 For us, the abandoned town felt totally peaceful.
 Punta del Diablo in the winter is truly a place to get away from it all.

-A few of the restaurants and a couple supermarkets stay open in the off-season, though often on alternate days of the week.
 Prices for accommodations also plunge during the winter.
-Guests can easily find a beach-view apartment in Punta del Diablo for half the price of what it costs in the summer.
+You can easily find a beach-view apartment in Punta del Diablo for half the price of what it costs in the summer.

-During our visit, we stayed in an amazing Airbnb Apartment.
-We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
+During our visit, we stayed in an amazing Airbnb.
+We have found that staying in apartments is often less expensive than hotels – with the added benefit of a kitchen and, usually, more space.

-The free-standing, two-story beach cabin had a thatched roof and an upstairs balcony that offered views of the sea.
-The space was perfect for our stay!
+Our free-standing, two-story beach cabin had a thatched roof and an upstairs balcony that offered views of the sea.
+The space was perfect for us!

 Punta del Diablo Hotels

-Whether you are booking a hotel or a hostel, start your search on Booking.com!
+Whether you are booking a hotel or an apartment, start your search on Booking.com!

 Start planning your trip to Uruguay!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

-Also Traveling To Argentina?
+Also traveling to Argentina?
 Great!
-Be sure to read our complete Guide to Buenos Aires and Bariloche!
+Be sure to read our complete guides to Buenos Aires and Bariloche!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.